wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 --sku Standard_LRS \
   --query id --output tsv
 ```
-Once the disk has been created, you should see the last portion of the output like the following.
-This value is the disk ID, which is used when mounting the configdisk.
+Once the disk has been created, copy the disk ID, which is used when mounting the configdisk.
 ```
 /subscriptions/<SUBSCRIPTION_ID>/resourceGroups/MC_HackFest05_Kubecluster05_eastus/providers/Microsoft.Compute/disks/ mongodb-configdisk
 ```

-## Mount the disks as volumes
+## Mount the disks as Persistent Volumes
 Mount the Azure disks into your pod by configuring the volume in the deployment spec.

-Create a new file named heroes-db-azdisk.yaml with the following contents.
+Create a new file named heroes-db-azdisk.yaml under /blackbelt-aks-hackfest/labs/helper-files/ with the following contents.

-Update the ACR server name and the diskURI for both datadisk and configdisk with the disk IDs obtained while creating the respective disks.
+NOTE: Update the ACR server name and the diskURI for both datadisk and configdisk with the disk IDs obtained while creating the respective disks.
 Also, take note of the mountPath, which is the path where the Azure disk is mounted inside the heroes-db pod.

 ```
 apiVersion: v1